Doug Williams (quarterback): Tampa Bay Buccaneers

-Following the recommendation of Gibbs, Tampa Bay drafted Williams in the first round (17th overall) of the 1978 NFL Draft.
+Following the recommendation of Gibbs, Tampa Bay drafted Williams in the first round (17th overall) of the 1978 NFL draft.
 Williams became the first African-American quarterback taken in the first round of an NFL draft.
 His first preseason pass, a 75-yard incompletion that sailed 10 yards past receiver Isaac Hagins, drew a standing ovation from the Tampa Stadium crowd.
 He was the first quarterback in Buccaneer history capable of throwing long passes downfield.
 In a 1979 game against the Chicago Bears, Williams and Bears quarterback Vince Evans made history by making it the first NFL game ever to have a black starting quarterback on both teams.
 Tampa Bay, which had won just two games in the first two years of the franchise, went to the playoffs three times in five seasons with Williams as starter and played in the 1979 NFC Championship game.
 During his time in Tampa Bay, Williams improved his completion percentage each season.

 Williams was the only starting African-American quarterback in the NFL at that time, and dealt with racism from the fans, and even his own coaching staff.
 In his book Rise of the Black QB, author Jason Reid cited an incident in the 1978 Tampa Bay training camp, in which quarterbacks coach Bill Nelsen began berating Williams in what was described as going beyond coaching and becoming a personal attack.
 "I think Coach Gibbs knew that it wasn't a matter of being coached hard," recalled Williams.
 "I mean, I played for Eddie Robinson at Grambling, so he knew I could handle that.
 But he (Gibbs) immediately sensed that something else was going on."
-Just a position coach at the time, Gibbs, who was at the opposite end of the field, sprinted over to Nelsen and confronted him.
+Gibbs, who was at the opposite end of the field, sprinted over to Nelsen and confronted him.
 Gibbs threw his clipboard down, pointed his finger in Nelsen's face and said, "Don't you ever talk to him like that again!
 Is that clear?"
-According to Williams, Nelsen never confonted Williams in that manner again.
+According to Williams, Nelsen never confronted Williams in that manner again.

-During his tenure with the Buccaneers, Williams was paid $120,000 a year, the lowest salary for a starting quarterback in the league, and less than the salary of 12 backups.
+During his tenure with the Buccaneers, Williams was paid $120,000 a year, the lowest salary for a starting quarterback in the league and less than the salary of 12 backups.
 After the 1982 season, Williams asked for a $600,000 contract.
 Bucs owner Hugh Culverhouse refused to budge from his initial offer of $400,000 despite protests from coach John McKay.
-Feeling that Culverhouse was not paying him what a starter should earn, Williams sat out the 1983 season.
+Feeling that Culverhouse was not paying him what an NFL starter should earn, Williams sat out the 1983 season.
 That year, the Bucs went 2–14, and did not make the playoffs again until the 1997 season 14 years later.
-Tampa Bay lost ten games in every season but one in that stretch, including 12 in a row from 1983 to 1984.
-Culverhouse's willingness to let Williams walk away over such a relatively small amount of money was seen as insensitive, especially as it came only months after Williams’ wife Janice died of an aneurysm.
+Tampa Bay lost ten games in every season but one in that stretch, including 12 in a row from 1983 to 1994.
+Culverhouse's willingness to let Williams walk away over such a relatively small amount of money was seen as insensitive, especially as it came only months after Williams' wife Janice died of an aneurysm.